textcreationpartnership/A02959/README.md

 ##Content Summary##

 #####Front#####

-The white deuil, or The hypocrite vncased in a sermon preached at Pauls Crosse, March 7.
-1612.
-By Th
+1. TO THE VERIE WORTHY AND NOBLY-DISPOSED GENTLEMAN Sir THOMAS CHEEKE Knight.

+1. To the Reader.

 #####Body#####

-The white deuil, or The hypocrite vncased in a sermon preached at Pauls Crosse, March 7.
-1612.
-By Th **Types of content**
+1. THE VVHITE DEVILL OR THE HYPOCRITE VNCASED: In a Sermon preached at PAVLS Crosse, March the seuenth, 1612.

+**Types of content**

   * There are 23 **verse** lines!